 Science Objectives for Everyone

-Bioculture System Validation verifies the performance of the Bioculture System Facility in the space flight environment on the International Space Station (ISS).
+Bioculture System verifies the performance of the Bioculture System Facility in the space flight environment on the International Space Station (ISS).
 Specifically, automated capabilities and selected critical crew manual operations of the Bioculture System are functionally characterized and evaluated to validate the performance of the hardware to maintain a cell culture and meet the hardware systems requirements.

 Science Results for Everyone